 S Somanath, ISRO Chairman

 S Somnath, chairman ISRO is the key man behind India's ambitious moon mission.
 Ever since he had taken over as the chief of ISRO in January 2022, he has been in action to accomplish the dream.
-Before this, he served as the of the Vikram Sarabhai Space Centre (VSSC) and the Liquid Propulsion Systems Centre, both of which are primary centres responsible for developing rocket technologies for ISRO.
+Before this, he served as the director of the Vikram Sarabhai Space Centre (VSSC) and the Liquid Propulsion Systems Centre, both of which are primary centres responsible for developing rocket technologies for ISRO.
 Under his guidance, Chandrayaan-3, Aditya-L1 (a mission to study the Sun), and Gaganyaan (India's first manned mission) are being overseeen by him.

 P Veeramuthuvel, Project Director of Chandrayaan-3